theangrytech-git/az-104-training/environment/1. Exam Questions/Implementing And Managing Azure Storage.md

 <summary>Scenario 4: Creating Blob Storage</summary>

 #### Task 1: Creating Blob Storage
-1. In uksstoragedepts, ukwstoragedepts and weustoragedepts, create a blob storage for each department.
+1. In uksstoragedepts, neustoragedepts and weustoragedepts, create a blob storage for each department.
 You may need to utilize a group, or a specific tool in Storage Account.

 #### Task 2: Lock Blob Storage Down
 1. Lock down each Departmental Blob Storage to be used by users in that Department